-You are entitled to attend the Annual Meeting only if you were a Pilgrim's Pride stockholder as of the close of business on March 9, 2021 or if you hold a valid proxy for the Annual Meeting.
+You are entitled to attend the Annual Meeting only if you were a Pilgrim's Pride stockholder as of the close of business on March 10, 2020 or if you hold a valid proxy for the Annual Meeting.
 If you plan to attend the physical meeting, please be aware of what you will need for admission as described below.
 If you do not provide a government-issued photo identification and comply with the other procedures described here for attending the Annual Meeting in person, you will not be admitted to the meeting location.
-All attendees will be required to wear masks and follow social distancing protocols.
 We reserve the right to deny admission to any person who may pose a threat to the health or safety of stockholders or other meeting participants, and we reserve the right to implement additional procedures to ensure the health, security and safety of meeting attendees.